Modeling binary neutron star from inspirals to remnants and their multimessenger emissions

 Introduction

 Binary neutron star mergers (BNSMs) are unique astrophysical laboratories to explore all four fundamental interactions in their extreme regimes.
-The landmark detection of the gravitational wave GW170817 and its counterparts in the entire electromagnetic spectrum demonstrated the enormous impact of BNSM observations on fundamental physics and astrophysics.
-This includes the nature of matter at supranuclear densities, the origin of high-energy cosmic photons, and the formation of heavy elements.
+The landmark detection of the gravitational wave GW170817 and its counterparts in the entire electromagnetic spectrum demonstrated the enormous impact of BNSM observations on fundamental physics and astrophysics, including the nature of matter at supranuclear densities, the origin of high-energy cosmic photons, and the formation of heavy elements.

 Project Goals